Antonio Brown accused of rape by former trainer

 Brown and Taylor met through a Fellowship of Christian Athletes group at Central Michigan University, according to the suit.

-Taylor said Brown reached out to her via Facebook in June 2017 and asked the former gymnast for help with improving his strength and flexibility.
+Taylor says Brown reached out to her via Facebook in June 2017 and asked the former gymnast for help with improving his strength and flexibility.

 According to the lawsuit, Taylor was sexually assaulted by Brown on separate training trips to Pittsburgh and Florida that same month.
 The suit includes what it says are text messages from Brown bragging about the second assault.